fccn/ansible-docker-deploy/README.md

 * `docker_deploy_shell_start_default` - by default uses the command
 `docker-compose pull && docker-compose build && docker-compose up -d` that pull's, build's and startup the compose.
-By default a `--force-recreate` parameter is added if any file, template or git repository has changed.
-You can replace that additional parameter if you override the `docker_deploy_shell_start_default_additional_parameters` ansible variable.
+If you want to `--force-recreate` if any file, template or git repository has changed.
+You can should add `--force-recreate` to the `docker_deploy_shell_start_default_additional_parameters_if_changed` ansible variable.
+If you want to always add parameters to the docker-compose command you should use the `docker_deploy_shell_start_default_additional_parameters` ansible variable.

 * `docker_deploy_force_restart` - to forcefully restart / recreate the containers